DearKarl/Lexical_Clustering/README.md

 # Lexical Clustering in Narrative Texts

-### Lexical distance modelling and Dijkstra‑refined clustering on Project Gutenberg texts
+Lexical distance modelling and Dijkstra‑refined clustering on Project Gutenberg texts

+## Project Overview

-This repository implements an end-to-end NLP pipeline for unsupervised word clustering in narrative texts.
-The workflow includes cleaning Project Gutenberg novels to build a high-quality corpus, constructing a balanced vocabulary of 100 words with synonym de-duplication, modelling pairwise lexical distances using both global token positions and sentence-level co-occurrence, refining sparse relationships through a graph-based approach with Dijkstra’s shortest paths, and finally applying clustering with quantitative evaluation and visualisation.
+This repository presents a natural language processing workflow for unsupervised lexical clustering in narrative texts.
+The pipeline begins with text cleaning and preprocessing of novels from Project Gutenberg to obtain a consistent corpus.
+A balanced vocabulary of 100 words is then constructed through synonym de-duplication, ensuring semantic diversity while reducing redundancy.
+Pairwise lexical relationships are modelled using both global token distributions and sentence-level co-occurrence, capturing long-range and local semantic dependencies.
+To address data sparsity, a graph-based representation is employed and refined via Dijkstra’s shortest-path algorithm, which integrates indirect connections between words.
+Finally, clustering is applied to the resulting embeddings, with quantitative evaluation metrics and visualisation used to assess the quality of the discovered word groups.
+The project thus combines classical graph algorithms with modern NLP-driven representation learning, providing a machine learning framework for semantic structure discovery in narrative text corpora.

 ## Background